cropsinsilico/cis-ui/docs/user_guide.md

 ![OAuth Authentication](screenshots/CiS_OAuth_Login.png "OAuth Authentication")

-After signing in, you will be asked to Authorize the Crops in Silico Platform to access your GitHub account information.
+After signing in, you will be asked to Authorize the Crops _in silico_ Platform to access your GitHub account information.
 We only examine your user profile information and use it to create al inked account in our system.

 ![OAuth Authorization](screenshots/CiS_OAuth_Authorize.png "OAuth Authorization")

-Click "Authorize" to be redirected the Crops in Silico application.
+Click "Authorize" to be redirected the Crops _in silico_ application.
 You are now logged in as your GitHub user, and should see a couple of new buttons have appeared in the User Interface:
 * Save Graph
 * Submit a New Model